nmilosev/keras-model-extract/README.md

 # Installation

-This package has no depenedencies.
+This package has no dependencies.

 ```
 pip install keras-model-extract